 4. Blogging Trends

 The future looks even brighter for bloggers.
 The success stories have inspired authors to invest time in their content in an effort to turn a hobby into a profession.
 When we talk about how many blogs there are, we have to inevitably take into account the latest trends and the way they impact the industry.

 For starters, video services have been on the rise in the last few years, and it seems this tendency will prevail.
 Mobile devices are consistently evolving to support even higher quality photos and video, while social media websites provide a perfect platform to reach people from across the globe.
 Blogging on social media is already a thing, and over 12 million authors are taking advantage.

-High-quality content requires a lot of server power and hosting companies will have to meet the increasing demand for media-optimized servers and advanced support for aspiring bloggers.
+High-quality content requires a lot of server power and hosting companies and website builders will have to meet the increasing demand for media-optimized servers and advanced support for aspiring bloggers.

 What about the content itself?

 As we mentioned earlier, blog posts are getting longer, and 2000+ word articles are gaining much better recognition than they used to.
 Interestingly enough, authors are spending more time blogging at work and less time doing it at night and on weekends — just another testament of how writers progressively treat their blogs as a job and not a mere hobby.

 Blogging should not necessarily be a one-man-job.
 A number of websites often reach out to influencers or industry thought-leaders to help them quickly gain credibility and popularity.
 Delivering the right message nowadays often includes the help of co-writers, editors, and proofreaders.

 The blogging field is becoming increasingly saturated.
 Ever since the first success stories, everyone is lining up for a piece of the pie.
 Surviving in such fierce competition requires more time and effort than ever before.

 You simply have to find the right approach to communicate with your audience.